 Information for members

 Members of SCR also have access to the College libraries and computing facilities.
 The following notes are intended to provide further more detailed information for members.
+If any questions arise, please don’t hesitate to be in touch with the Steward, Prof Jenn Strawbridge.

 Meals, guest nights and special events

 As a full member of the SCR you will be entitled to have lunch and dinner whenever there is common table.
 The meal is free but there will be a charge for all wines and spirits consumed.
-Appendix One sets out the more detailed College dining arrangements, including special events and guest nights.
+Appendix One (below) sets out the more detailed College dining arrangements, including special events and guest nights.
 Those who are not full members may have a restricted number of free meals.

 Senior Common Room